How To Reverse Tie-Dye Colored Shirts (Easy DIY Guide)

 Step 4: Wait For 5-20 Minutes

 This is the trickiest part of this whole process is knowing how long to leave the solution on your shirt.
-The best advice is to watch your shirt and remove the rubberbands once you like the colors you are seeing.

 Step 5: Remove The Rubber Bands